MatteoChapuy/cloudB-documentation/cloudb-documentation/docs/workspaces.md

 To add your own custom models, click the "+" button at the top right corner of the library page.
 A form will pop up to guide you through the process of creating a new custom model.

+1. Fill the proposed form:
+    Enter the number of modes for the wind turbine plus 1.
+This additional mode should be designated as the "Stop" mode

+2. Download the CSV Template:
+   Begin by downloading the CSV template provided by Eolyse.
+This template is specifically designed to match the expected data format and structure.

+3. Fill in the Data:
+   Carefully enter your data into the downloaded template.
+Ensure that all entries are accurate and comply with the format guidelines.

+4. Use a Point for Decimal Separation:
+   When inputting numerical values, particularly those with decimals, use a point (.) as the decimal separator.
+Avoid using a comma (,) for this purpose, as it may lead to data misinterpretation.

+5. Save and Upload the File:
+   After entering all the necessary data, save the file.
+Then, upload this saved file back to the Eolyse platform.
+This process ensures compatibility and proper decoding of the data format by the system.

 **Important Notes**:

-- Number of Modes: Enter the number of modes for the wind turbine plus 1.
-This additional mode should be designated as the "Stop" mode.
 - Stop Mode: The last mode should be the "Stop" mode.
 For this mode, set the production power and global acoustic level to zero, and set the spectral values to -13.8 dB.
 - Mode Order: When entering multiple modes, it's preferable to list them from the most noisy to the least noisy.

 #### Maintenance by Delhom Acoustique